 - The ARCHER Outreach project through EPSRC grant EP/N006321/1.

-Toni Collis is the Director and founder of the Women in HPC (WHPC) network in the UK, as well as an Applications Consultant in HPC Research and Industry at Edinburgh Parallel Computing Centre (EPCC), UK.
+Dr Toni Collis is the Executive Director and founder of the Women in HPC (WHPC) network in the UK, as well as an Applications Consultant in HPC Research and Industry at Edinburgh Parallel Computing Centre (EPCC), UK.
 Within EPCC Toni provides technical expertise on a range of research projects using HPC in academic software, from engineering to biology and teaches on courses in the EPCC MSc in High Performance Computing.
 Toni is also part of the team that provides technical assistance to the UK national HPC service (ARCHER) community to help users port and optimise codes on ARCHER, and the provision of training for the ARCHER user community.
 Prior to working at EPCC Toni gained a PhD in computational condensed matter as well as an MSc in HPC and an MPhys in Mathematical Physics.
 Toni has previously been the Equality and Diversity Coordinator for the School of Physics and Astronomy at the University of Edinburgh and as WHPC Director is responsible for leading the network as it grows, running events and is also working on research into diversity in the HPC community, how it can be improved and the unique problems faced by this field.
 She has been on the organising committee for a variety of workshops and conferences including leading the team for the previous WHPC workshops.

 I joined the WHPC (Women in High Performance Computing) network in January 2014, as a result of my interest in gender equality and women in Science.
 I am a PhD research student in EPCC (Edinburgh Parallel Computing Centre) at the School of Physics & Astronomy of the University of Edinburgh and a PCD (Principal’s Career Development) Scholarship holder.